Try Deep Learning in Python now with a fully pre-configured VM

 Note: This is a desktop VM meant for educational purposes, not a VM meant for use on a server.
 Due to licensing and installation complications, there’s no GPU acceleration / CUDA support provided.
 So you don’t need an Nvidia GPU to try this out, but it also won’t take advantage of a GPU if you have one.

 How to download and run the Deep Learning VM in 3 simple steps:

-- Download the 5.4GB VM .tar.gz file for VMware from Internet Archive.
-You can choose between a normal direct download or using bittorrent.
+- Download the 7.7GB VM .tar.gz file (hosted on a fast connection thanks to the fine people at CYDNE!).
 Uncompress the file when it’s complete.
-An alternate version of this VM for VirtualBox is also available, but the performance in VirtualBox can be pretty bad.
+A VM for VirtualBox is also available, but the performance in VirtualBox can be pretty bad.
 So don’t the VirtualBox version unless you don’t have any other choice.

 - You need VMware to run this virtual machine image.
 If you don’t already have VMware installed, download the appropriate version for your operating system.
 Windows or Linux users should download the free VMware Workstation Player.
 Mac users can grab the free VMWare Fusion 30-day demo.

 - Launch VMware, open the VM image and run it!
 Linux should boot right up.
 See below for the user account password.

 - The username is ‘deeplearning’ and the password is ‘deeplearning’.
 You might want to change the password after you log in.

 - This is a 64-bit virtual machine.
 You’ll need a 64-bit CPU, circa 2011 or newer to run it.
 Sorry, but it won’t work if you have an older CPU in your computer.

 - If you launch PyCharm Community Edition from the left sidebar, there are several pre-created projects you can open.
 Try the face_recognition, OpenCV or Keras projects and run some of the demos.
 Right-click on the code window and choose “Run” to run the current file in PyCharm.